As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 - Vitamins and Minerals: Iron, Thiamin Hydrochloride (Vitamin B1), Vitamin B2 (Riboflavin), Ascorbic Acid (Vitamin C), Niacinamide, Pyridoxine Hydrochloride (Vitamin B6), Folic Acid, Vitamin A Palmitate & Vitamin D.

 - BHT for Freshness

 So, by feeding your dog corn flakes on a regular basis, you may be exposing him to obesity and other serious health issues like kidney diseases.

-Consider feeding your dog a few pieces of Frosted Flakes and if you notice any abnormal symptoms, stop feeding him these cereals and any other food that contains corn.
+Consider feeding your dog a few pieces of corn flakes and if you notice any abnormal symptoms, stop feeding him these cereals and any other food that contains corn.

 High Sugar Content

-Another big issue with Frosted Flakes for dogs is the high sugar content.
-A single serving of Frosted Flakes has 11grams of sugar, so you can imagine the amount of sugar you expose your dog to if you feed him a whole packet of this cereal.
+A 1 1/2 Cup (42 g) serving of corn flakes has 4 grams of added sugar, so you can imagine the amount of sugar you expose your dog to if you feed him a whole packet of this cereal.

 While dogs can handle well occasional sugary treats, excess sugar can cause enamel wear and tooth decay in dogs.